The Edge (novel): Synopsis

 The story begins in London as Danny and his mother, Cathy Mangam, are fleeing from Chris Kane, Cathy's cruel boyfriend.
 Chris pursues the pair to the local tube station, but they manage to escape to an area of the country known as "the Edge", where Danny's grandparents, Joan and Harry, live.

 At first, Harry refuses to accept Danny, as he not only has mixed parentage but is also the result of an unplanned teenage pregnancy.
 As the book progresses, however, Harry grows to accept Danny as his grandson.

 At school, Danny befriends and later dates a girl called Nikki.
 This causes trouble for Danny, because she is also loved by another teen called Steve Parker, who is a racist bully.
 Nikki warns Danny not provoke Steve; it is implied that Steve and his gang had been responsible for an arson attack on a store with coloured owners.
 Nonetheless, Danny enters an altercation with Steve and his gang and is saved by a man named Des, who is revealed to be Danny's real father.

 Meanwhile, Chris, being highly possessive, continues to search for Cathy and Danny.
 Though Cathy initially is able to conceal their hiding place from him, a newspaper article eventually gives Chris a clue.
 After deducing where they are hiding, Chris makes his way to Danny's grandparents' house and shows up one day at Danny's new school.
 After pursuing Danny back to their house, Chris attempts to kidnap Cathy by force.
 During the struggle, the police arrive; Chris is arrested and imprisoned.
 Following this, the novel concludes with Danny having a happy family and a pleasant life.

 Characters

 Danny Mangam

 Danny is the main character of the book; he is mixed race teenager and is often treated unfairly as a result, even by his grandfather.
-At the outset of the novel, Danny is portrayed as anxious and uncertain as a result of abused by Chris Kane and he felt uncomfortable when he first arrived the promise land.
+At the outset of the novel, Danny is portrayed as anxious and uncertain as a result of abused by Chris Kane and he felt uncomfortable when he first arrived to the promise land.
 Later in the narrative, Danny gains confidence and self-esteem after escaping from Chris who mistreated them.
 After adjusting to his new home, Danny at first ignores the taunts of an unfriendly neighbor, Steve Parker and felt comfortable and happy in the ‘promise land.’